GleammerRay/INTERLINKED/README.md

 - `F` - Fatal error: an error that caused the bot to crash.
 - `S` - System message: contains relevant information about the bot process.

-### 7. Webdev Stuff
+### 7. Want to embed INTERLINKED in your website?

 Default config for INTERLINKED has enabled support for Discord embed JSON file generation - `"outputEmbedJSONPath": "embed.json"`.
 This means that every server refresh an embed file will be generated and saved as `embed.json` in current directory.

-Future JSON to HTML conversion support is planned.
+Default config for INTERLINKED has enabled support for top server file generation - `"outputTopServersHTMLPath": "topserver.html"`.
+The HTML is generated every server refresh and saved as `topserver.html` in current directory.

 ## Command line arguments